EvanCarroll/db-TREC-Texas-Real-Estate-Commission/README.md

 * iconv (to convert from CP850 to UTF-8)
 * sed to remove \x00's from the feed.
 * curl to download the raw data files.

+Fund work and integration
+---

+Want to use this technology for an application or need help developing an idea, integration or further work with the data set?
+Shoot me an email for a quote.